 The Duke and Duchess then joined a discussion with crew members about the mental health challenges that result from working as first responders, and also met staff from the Wales Air Ambulance, which operates next door to Caernarfon Search and Rescue.

-From Caernarfon, The Royal couple travelled to Anglesey to visit Halen Môn Anglesey Sea Salt, a thriving local business which has been operating for over two decades, and which won the Queen’s Award for Sustainability in 2017.
+From Caernarfon, The Royal couple travelled to Anglesey to visit Halen Môn Anglesey Sea Salt, a thriving local business that has been operating for over two decades, and which won the Queen’s Award for Sustainability in 2017.

 The Duke and Duchess saw the salt making process from hand harvesting to packaging and learnt more about Halen Môn’s collaborations with other local food producers, and their involvement in community initiatives.

 The last engagement of the day was an embargoed one.
 They visited Newborough Beach that holds many special memories for the couple.
 You all might remember a picture of William and Catherine taking a stroll on the beach with Lupo from the early years of their marriage.

 At the beach, the royal couple joined the Scouts from Menai Bridge to explore Newborough Beach’s wildlife habitat and to learn more about nesting bird colonies in the area.

-The Duchess previously volunteered with the Scouts during her time in Anglesey, and during the visit heard how the Scouts are working closely with local organisations and schools to protect the region’s natural habitat.
+The Duchess of Cambridge previously volunteered with the Scouts during her time in Anglesey, and during the visit heard how the Scouts are working closely with local organisations and schools to protect the region’s natural habitat.

 Anglesey is the first county in the UK to be awarded Plastic Free Communities status by the group, in recognition of the fantastic work to reduce the impact of single-use plastic on the environment through the ‘Plastic Free Anglesey’ campaign.

 William and Catherine joined students for a beach clean up.

-For the day away, Duchess was in her old favourites.
-She wore red Philosophy di Lorenzo Serafini blazer that she first wore in 2017.
+For the day away, The Duchess of Cambridge was in her old favourites.
+She wore a red Philosophy di Lorenzo Serafini blazer that she first wore in 2017.

 Catherine paired the Jacket with her Aquatalia Rhumba boots.

-Duchess was carrying her Aspinal of London Midi Mayfair Bag in deep shine black croc.
+The Duchess of Cambridge was carrying her Aspinal of London Midi Mayfair Bag in deep shine black croc.

-For the beach visit, duchess changed to a new navy Troy London Pop Wax Parka.
+For the beach visit, the Duchess changed to a new navy Troy London Pop Wax Parka.